7 Steps to a Comprehensive Backlink Audit

 4. Upload your disavow file to Google.
 In the Google Disavow Tool, select your website and upload the disavow file you generated.
 That's it — you've told Google which of your backlinks to ignore, and your site is all set to start clean!

-Tip: Mind that every new disavow file you upload to Google will overrite the previous one.
+Tip: Mind that every new disavow file you upload to Google will override the previous one.
 If you've already submitted a disavow file for your site, make sure your new file includes the previously disavowed links in addition to the ones you're disavowing for the first time.

 Your link profile is all clean and shiny!